pebreo/pebreo.github.io/begin/Part5-implications-of-solved-intelligence.md

 The result?
 This freed people to pursue more creative and fulfilling endeavors.
 People were free to spend their time with loved-ones, travel, learn new skills, or pursure creative endeavors like sculpting or dancing.

 ## TLDR
-Harnessing true intelligence would allow near-limitless labor and consequently incredible material wealth.
+Harnessing synthetic intelligence would allow near-limitless labor and consequently incredible material wealth.

 ## Would robots be slaves?